Day Camp FAQs

 What is Camp Closing, where is it, and what if I can’t attend?

 Camp Closing is an opportunity at the end of camp on Friday for campers to showcase their week and share their experience in a variety of ways with their families and guardians.
-It includes a short ceremony, interactive activities, and some show and tell.
-Camp Closing will take place at the camp-specific base camp location (either the yurt or the Sap House).
+It includes a short ceremony, interactive activities, and some show-and-tell.
+Camp staff will communicate with parents and guardians ahead of time about the location of Camp Closing for your child.
 We highly encourage parents and guardians to attend Camp Closing if they are able; for those who cannot attend, regular camper pickup will still take place at the usual time and location.
-Further details will be included in the Basic Camp Information packet.
+Further details are included in the Basic Camp Information packet.

 Can I donate to the Camp Scholarship Fund to support families in need of financial aid?

 We are currently in the process of developing a way to offer scholarship opportunities for camp participants.
-Although we are not accepting donations for this at this time, we hope to be able to do so in the future.
-If you would like to support Merck Forest & Farmland Center’s work in general, we would love to have you join our community by becoming a member.
-Click HERE to learn more.
+If you would like to support Merck Forest & Farmland Center’s Educational Access Fund or Merck Forest’s work in general, we would love to have you join our community by donating or becoming a member.
+Follow the “Become a Member” link on our website to learn more.

 Can I get a receipt for camp payment or donation?